Volunteer at Wabash Riverfest July 11, 2026

 Setting up the festival and tearing it down is a big job!
 Volunteers will set up tents, place signage, pick up trash, pack up supplies, and place chairs and tables.
 Heavy lifting and lots of walking are involved!

-When you commit to volunteering for 4 or more hours, you’ll receive your choice of one reward.
-Plus, every volunteer can snag a free t-shirt, if they’d like one.
+When you commit to volunteering for more than one shift, you’ll receive your choice of one reward for every additional shift you work.